 There is also good evidence that correct lighting benefits ALL fish as well, including salt & freshwater fish.
 I have observed better disease resistance in marine fish in loosely controlled studies when lighting is upgraded to higher intensity, high PAR lights.
 Proper lighting may play a role in nutrient assimilation, improved Redox, lower incidence of Brown Diatom Algae.
 Studies in humans that show an impact of lighting on health, may have strong implications for fish (this may be a factor in my studies that showed higher disease resistance when lighting is improved).

-I should point out that obviously, some fish prefer subdued light, but this is easily handled by hiding places, caves, plants (live or artificial), products such as Peat or Indian Almond Leaves that "color" the water, and simple placement of lights where as some areas of the aquarium are better lit than others with plants/corals placed in way that benefit the most in these areas.
+I should point out that obviously, some fish prefer subdued light, but this is easily handled by hiding places, caves, plants (live or artificial), products such as Peat, Pillow Moss, or Indian Almond Leaves that "color" the water, and simple placement of lights where as some areas of the aquarium are better lit than others with plants/corals placed in way that benefit the most in these areas.

-Please click on the "Buy Now" Button below for a pdf format downloadable e-book (43 pages) of this article as of 5/09/13 for $3.99 usd
+Purchasing elsewhere such as Amazon will only result in this free information going away someday!!
+Please click on the "Buy Now" Button below for a pdf format downloadable e-book (43 pages) of this article as of 7/23/13 for $3.99 usd

 This can be saved to your iBooks, computer, printed for easy reading Computer, etc.

 Please understand this fee covers the time to format and our fees to Adobe to generate this PDF article

 PLEASE NOTE; You MUST click on "Return to Americn Aquarium Products" at the end of the transaction to be redirected to your download/e-book

 If for whatever reason you fail to be re-directed please email us for an attachment copy of your purchase;

 References (there are many more scattered within this article):